ohdsi-studies/RCRIvalidation/README.md

 # This R code demonstrates how a study data site role can upload a local file (for example a results csv gzip file) to the sftp rcriv study folder
 # In this example R code a file called "/tmp/results.csv.gz" must exist on the local machine and will be uploaded to the OHDSI sftp server rcriv study folder

-#Please upload both the strategusWork and strategusOutput folders
+# Please upload both the strategusWork and strategusOutput folders

-# one time R package install
+# One time R package install
 install_github("ohdsi/OhdsiSharing")

-# upload local file '/tmp/results.csv.gz' to sftp server study folder using the '/tmp/study-data-site-rcriv' data site role private key
+# Upload local file '/tmp/results.csv.gz' to sftp server study folder using the '/tmp/study-data-site-rcriv' data site role private key
 library("OhdsiSharing")

-# this data site private key file should only be shared with the study data site users - it must not be shared publicly
 privateKeyFileName <- "message us for this" userName <- "message us for this" remoteFolder <- "/" fileName <- "/tmp/results.csv.gz"
 sftpUploadFile(privateKeyFileName, userName, remoteFolder, fileName)

-# send us the name given to the zip file in the sftp rcriv study folder, so we can access it
+# Please send us the names given to the zip files in the sftp rcriv study folder, so we can access it

 ```